-Atazanavir is generally better tolerated than LPV and can be taken once daily: It has important drug interactions with drugs that reduce stomach acidity, such as PPIs.
-Atazanavir may cause an unconjugated hyperbilirubinaemia as a result of inhibition of the hepatic enzyme Uridine 5'-diphospho-glucuronosyltransferase.
-Although the hyperbilirubinaemia is harmless and does not reflect a drug-induced liver injury (DILI), a minority of patients will become visibly jaundiced, and this may require changing ART regimens for cosmetic reasons.
+Atazanavir (ATV) is generally better tolerated than LPV and can be taken once daily.
+It has important drug interactions with drugs that reduce stomach acidity, such as PPIs.
+ATV may cause an unconjugated hyperbilirubinaemia as a result of inhibition of the hepatic enzyme uridine-5'diphospho (UDP)-glucuronosyltransferase.
+Though the hyperbilirubinaemia is harmless and does not reflect a drug-induced liver injury (DILI), a minority of patients will become visibly jaundiced, and this may require switching ART regimens for cosmetic reasons.

 Common pitfall: Mistaking the unconjugated hyperbilirubinaemia sometimes seen with ATV use with a DILI.
-Conversely, it is equally important to note that ARVs can also cause a true DILI, and therefore a complete liver function test (LFT) panel should be performed to distinguish between the two possibilities.
+Conversely, it is equally important to note that ARVs can also cause a true DILI; therefore, a full liver function test (LFT) panel should be checked to distinguish between the two possibilities.